Are you thinking about “How to harvest kale” that you have grown in the yard and now want to have on your platter?

 - 9 How to Store Kale Without Plastic?

 - New Dawn Rose: How to Care New Dawn Climbing Rose?

 - Sugar Kiss Melon: 10 Tricky Tips to Pick Sweetest Ripe Melon

 - When to Harvest Butternut Squash – 4 Clear Signs Of Mature Butternut Squash

 Know About Kale Plant

-Green leafy Kale, the member of cabbage family is must grow green in garden because of its nature of growth and nutritional significance.
+Green leafy Kale, a member of the cabbage family is must grow green in the garden because of its nature of growth and nutritional significance.

 Rich source of carbohydrates and protein, green kale is cool season green capable of tolerating frost.

 Instead, leafy green vegetable demands frost as frost adds sweetness to its flavor.